CiscoDevNet/terraform-provider-intersight/website/docs/d/virtualization_vmware_host.html.markdown

 # Data Source: intersight_virtualization_vmware_host
 The VMware Host entity with its attributes.
 Every Host belongs to a Datacenter and may run VMs.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_virtualization_vmware_host.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `boot_time`:(string) The time when this host booted up.
 * `connection_state`:(string) Indicates if the host is connected to the vCenter.
 Values are connected, not connected.